Computing Subset Vertex Covers in $H$-Free Graphs: Polynomial-Time Results

 \section{Polynomial-Time Results}

 In this section, we prove our polynomial-time results for instances $(G,T,k)$ where either $G$ is $H$-free or only $G[T]$ is $H$-free.
 The latter type of results are stronger, but only hold for graphs $H$ with smaller connected components.

+For completeness, we state K\H{o}nig's theorem here, which has as an immediate consequence that \vc{} can be solved in polynomial time on bipartite graphs, which is constructively shown by Bondy and Murty~\cite{BondyMurtyGraphTheory}. \begin{theorem}[K\H{o}nig's Theorem~\cite{Konig31}] In a bipartite graph, the maximum number of edges in a matching is equal to the minimum number of vertices in a vertex cover. \end{theorem}

 We start with the case where $H=sP_2$ for some $s\geq 1$.
 For this case we need the following two well-known results.
-The \emph{delay} is the maximum of the time taken before the first output and that between any pair of consecutive outputs.
+The \emph{delay} of an enumeration algorithm is the maximum of the time taken before the first output and that between any pair of consecutive outputs.

 \begin{theorem}[\cite{BY89}] For every constant~$s\geq 1$, the number of maximal independent sets of an $sP_2$-free graph on $n$ vertices is at most $n^{2s}+1$. \end{theorem}